utopia-foss/utopia/doc/guides/tutorial.rst

    # The plot.yml configuration file for a test simulation of the ForestFire model.
    ---
    ensemble_averaged_mean_state:
-     # As you need the data of many universes, select the multiverse plot creator:
+     # As you need the data of many universes, select the multiverse plot creator
      creator: multiverse

-     # The `select` key is used to select a hyperslab out of the data:
+     # Select a hyperslab of the multidimensional data
      select:
-       # Choose the path in the data tree (see terminal output)
+       # Choose the path within each universe (see data tree in terminal output)
-       field: data/ForestFire/state
+       field: data/ForestFire/kind
+       # NOTE The "kind of a cell" is equivalent to its state: empty (0) or tree (1)

      # Select the plot function, just as for a universe plot
      module_file: ~/path/to/my/plot/function/file.py